 When is it correct to use contractions in formal writing?

-The short answer is, "Never."
+The short answer is, rarely.

-There is one exception, 'reported speech', if you are quoting someone and need to quote the person correctly.
-So, writing "The farmer said, 'I'll need to plow that field today'." is correct.
+- In the case of 'reported speech'.
+If you are quoting someone and need to quote the person correctly.
+For example, writing My teacher said, "I'll need to study very hard to pass my test." is correct.